-Determine cervical dilation prior to administration; generally a nullipara should be less than 7 cm and a nullipara or multipara less than 4 cm.
+Determine cervical dilation prior to administration; generally, a nullipara should be less than 7 cm and a multipara less than 4 cm.
 Assess well-being prior to morphine administration, 15 minutes post administration and according to hospital protocol thereafter.
 Protocols in some centers allow discharge home during early labour when IM morphine has been administered and there are no health concerns.

 Human Data Suggest Risk